What is an apprenticeship?

-Generally, the first off-the-job training phase will take place in an Education and Training Board (ETB) while the subsequent off-the-job training phases will be in a Technological University or Institute of Technology.
+Generally, you will start the first off-the-job training phase in an Education and Training Board (ETB).
+Later, your off-the-job training will be in a Technological University or Institute of Technology.

-The skills you develop will be assessed through on-the-job competence testing as well as off-the-job modular assessment and examinations and, if you complete these assessments successfully, you will be awarded an Advanced Certificate – craft (level 6 on the National Framework of Qualifications).
+The skills you develop will be assessed through on-the-job competence testing as well as off-the-job modular assessment and examinations.
+If you complete these assessments successfully, you will be awarded an Advanced Certificate – craft (level 6 on the National Framework of Qualifications).

 Craft apprenticeships include carpentry, plumbing, motor mechanics and electrical apprenticeships.

-Apprenticeships introduced from 2016 on lead to an award between Levels 5-10 on the National Framework of Qualifications.
+New apprenticeships introduced since 2016 lead to an award between Levels 5-10 on the National Framework of Qualifications.
 Each apprenticeship programme is between 2 and 4 years.

 You can search for apprenticeships on apprenticeship.ie.